borela/naomi/README.md

 1. Go to the menu `View / Syntax / Naomi / ...` to select the new syntax.
 2. Select a color scheme provided in `Preferences / Color Scheme / Naomi`.

+**Notes:** The recommended color scheme is [Candyman][candyman] which covers many of the scopes and can serve as a starting point if you want to create your own using [CSScheme][csscheme].
+Please look into the [DESIGN][design] document for a list of the available scopes and their structure.

 ### Sublime Linter